ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 1. An SRU driver prepares the relevant bugs with the necessary documentation and makes an SRU upload available.
-2. When an SRU is uploaded by a developer with upload access to the Ubuntu package archive, it enters the “Unapproved” queue, which you can see here: https://launchpad.net/ubuntu/jammy/+queue?queue_state=1 (modify for different series as needed).
+2. When an SRU is uploaded by a developer with upload access to the Ubuntu package archive, it enters the "Unapproved" queue, which you can see here: https://launchpad.net/ubuntu/jammy/+queue?queue_state=1 (modify for different series as needed).
 3. The SRU team will then review from the Unapproved queue,